 I’m about halfway through my new screenplay and hope to finish a first draft over the coming 6 weeks.

-Sponsorship is welcome and all the money goes towards helping Clarion West in their wonderful work with talented writers from around the world.
+Sponsorship is welcome and all the money goes towards helping Clarion West in buy CBD products wonderful work with talented writers from around the world.

 I’ll be looking to post updates each week as I can.